javag97/design/content/posts/2018-09-10/index.md

 ![Wireframe](./images/wireframe.jpg)

 # Usability testing

-We tested our wireframe on four different individuals to receive feedback on basic interaction.
-To provide consistency between usability testing, we took a sample script written by Steve Krug ([found here](https://www.sensible.com/downloads/test-script.pdf)) and asked participants to complete three tasks.
+We used an [adapted sample script](https://www.sensible.com/downloads/test-script.pdf) to provide consistency between usability testing.
+Four different individuals gave feedback to our wireframe.
+We asked them to complete three different tasks.

 ## Tasks

 + You have a couple hours to kill before the event starts.
 Try to find the nearest artwork near you.
-+ After finding the nearest artwork, You want to leave your mark and make sure that other users can see your creation.
++ You want to leave your mark and make sure that other users can see your creation.
 Sign your name in AR.
 + You’ve been exploring for a couple hours now and you want to see a list of what art pieces you’ve seen.
 Try to find a mosaic that you visited on January 23rd.

 ## Results